A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application

+In the second case, we investigate the effect of age (groups) on the trajectory of depression given PTSD as the existing (prior) conditions.
+Figure \ref{Figure:Trajectory_Case_2} shows the most probable trajectory for the emergence of depression for different age groups for the next 24 months given PTSD in the base month.
 As can be seen from figure \ref{Figure:Trajectory_Case_2} the probability of developing depression after PTSD increases (almost) linearly over time, but with a different slope for different age groups.
-Unlike the first case, here, the younger patients, i.e. \textit{18-30} age group, are more like to develop depression compared to the other age groups.
+Unlike the first case, here, the younger patients, i.e., \textit{18-30} age group, are more like to develop depression compared to the other age groups.
 As the (blue) trajectory line in figure \ref{Figure:Trajectory_Case_2} shows, the \textit{18-30} age group trajectory has a considerably high slope reaching a risk of 50\% after 20 months.
-Meanwhile, the slope of the trajectory line reduces for older age groups, i.e. the purple line in the figure shows a marginal increase in the risk of depression for patients aged 51 and older.
-These differences in age group findings may reflect variability in clinical screening approaches, provider biases, and differences in clinical priorities by these patient populations, which result in increased or decreased likelihood of getting diagnosed with these conditions.
-For example, younger age group veterans have been undergoing a widespread national screening program to identify PTSD and to establish treatment and follow up, which would likely lead to the additional diagnosis of depression, a known comorbid condition.
-This information can help the medical practitioners develop more individualized plans to prevent the emergence of new chronic conditions according to patient's specific risk factors and prior conditions.
+Meanwhile, the slope of the trajectory line reduces for older age groups, i.e., the purple line in the figure shows a marginal increase in the risk of depression for patients aged 51 and older.
+These differences in age group findings may reflect variability in clinical screening approaches, provider biases, and differences in clinical priorities by these patient populations, resulting in increased or decreased likelihood of getting diagnosed with these conditions.
+For example, younger age group veterans have been undergoing a widespread national screening program to identify PTSD and to establish treatment and follow-up, which would likely lead to the additional diagnosis of depression, a known comorbid condition.